denis-koptev/lio_project/tcmu-runner/README.md

 functions are called repeatedly to handle storage requests as required by the upper SCSI layer, which will handle most of the SCSI commands for you.

-* *Note:* If the .handle_cmd is also implemented by the handler, tcmu-runner will try to pass through the commands to the handler first, if and only when the handler won't support the commands it should return TCMU_NOT_HANDLED, then the tcmu-runner will handle them in generic.
+* *Note:* If the .handle_cmd is also implemented by the handler, tcmu-runner will try to pass through the commands to the handler first.
+If and only when the handler won't support the commands it should return TCMU_STS_NOT_HANDLED, then the tcmu-runner will handle them in the generic handler.

 The `file_example` handler is an example of this type.